OpenRailwayMap/OpenRailwayMap/README.md

  An OpenStreetMap-based project for creating a detailled map of the world's railway infrastructure.

- See the [OpenRailwayMap website](https://www.openrailwaymap.org/), the [OpenStreetMap Wiki](https://wiki.openrailwaymap.org/) and the [Github repository](https://github.com/openrailwaymap/OpenRailwayMap) for more information.
+ See the [OpenRailwayMap website](https://www.openrailwaymap.org/), the [OpenStreetMap Wiki page](https://wiki.openstreetmap.org/wiki/OpenRailwayMap) and the [Github repository](https://github.com/openrailwaymap/OpenRailwayMap) for more information.

  This repository contains the OpenRailwayMap [website](https://www.openrailwaymap.org/), the map rendering styles (MapCSS implementation), [JOSM](https://josm.openstreetmap.de/) tagging presets, validation rules for JOSM and a [Taginfo](https://taginfo.openstreetmap.org/) project file.
 Following components are available in independent repositories: